 Covid-19 Close Contact Instructions

 COVID-19 is spread mainly by air droplets.
 If you have been around or cared for a Covid 19 positive person, been closer than 6 feet-indoors, more than 15 minutes (in a 24 hour period), had direct secretions contact (sneezed/coughed on, shared utensils, kissing), then you are a Close Contact (vaccinated or unvaccinated status).
 Please mask (cover nose and mouth), self monitor for symptoms at least 10 days and test on fifth day from exposure.
 Test right away if you have symptoms.
 Call SHC at 757-278-3360, if you need help getting tested.
 As medical providers we strive to provide the best medical care in a university setting.
-CDC and VDH Quarantine guidelines change as variants and vaccines change.
-Getting updated bivalent boosters reduce hospitalizations, severity of illness, and deaths.
+CDC and VDH guidelines change as variants and vaccines change.
+Get yearly updated Covid19 vaccines to reduce hospitalizations, severity of illness, and deaths.

 Covid-19 Positive Instructions

-If you are sick, feel ill, need testing due to Covid19 exposure- Please call the Spartan Health Center 757-278-3360.
+If you are sick, feel ill, need testing due to Covid19 exposure or you obtain a positive home test – Please call the Spartan Health Center 757-278-3360 or see your primary care provider.
 Covid19 diagnosis can be made by positive tests or by clinical symptoms along with exposure risk.
 This viral illness can cause fever, headache, cough, trouble breathing, chills, muscle aches, runny nose, sneezing, sore throat, upset stomach or loose stool, loss of taste or smell.
-Vaccination and bivalent booster shots reduce your risk of getting Covid19, getting severe illness/death or spreading virus.
-CDC and VDH guidelines change as new variants occur and vaccinations increase.
+Vaccination with updated shots can reduce your risk of getting Covid19, getting severe illness/death or spreading virus.

 As of March 2024 CDC guidelines for Covid19 positive persons have changed.
 Current guidelines are to stay home if you are sick until BOTH criteria are present for 24 hours: 1.
 IMPROVED symptoms and 2.
 NO fever is present.
-Take precautions around others for another 5 days with masking, physical distancing indoors, good handwashing and improved cleaner air measures.
+Take precautions while around others for another 5 days with masking, physical distancing indoors, good handwashing and improved cleaner air measures.
 If you have difficulty breathing, chest pains, confusion please seek immediate medical care.
-For more information on ending isolation check here: VDH.
+For more information on returning to regular activity check here: VDH.
 If you have a roommate, they should also use respiratory precautions and frequent handwashing.
 Notify Housing 757-823-8407 if you need assistance with dining, masks.
-If you miss classes contact the Dean of Students Office to document this.
-Call 757-823-2152 or use the form- Dean Of Students Medical Absence Form.
+If you miss classes contact the Dean of Students Office at 757-823-2152 or use the online form- Dean Of Students Medical Absence Form.

 Flu-like Syndrome Protocol